 Get the Recipe: Classic Canadian Maple Syrup Pie

 - 9 inch deep dish pie crust, store-bought or homemade

 - 1 cup dark brown sugar

-- 1/2 cup real maple syrup preferably Medium
+- 1/2 cup real maple syrup, preferably Medium or Grade B

 - Pinch salt